 Renew cat registration

-To register a pet from another Council please use the animal registration form and we will give you a Monash registration.
+To register a pet from another Council please use the options above to apply for a Monash registration.
 You should apply for a refund from the original Council.

 Reduced fees are available for any new animal registrations received from 10 October to 9 April each year.